kyan/tech-radar/README.md

 ### Data

-The data is pulled from a google sheet.
+The data is pulled from a Google Sheet.

-If you need to work from a different sheet for development purposes, first make a copy of the sheet, then publish to the web, then update the `sheetUrl` variable in [`src/util/factory.js`](./src/util/factory.js).
+If you need to work from a different sheet for development purposes, first make a copy of the sheet, then publish to the web, then update your `.env` file setting the value of `SHEET_ID` to your Google Sheet ID.